cphsuan/portfolio/README.md

 4. **Contact Information** with your professional links
 5. **3D Visualization** can be replaced with other Three.js models or removed entirely

-See `CLAUDE.md` for detailed customization instructions.
+See `CLAUDE.md` for detailed customization instructions and improvement priorities.

 ## Learn More